mlabuda2/nf-tower-docs/docs/faqs.md

 1. [Upgrade your ECS Agent](https://github.com/aws/amazon-ecs-agent/releases) to [1.54.1](https://github.com/aws/amazon-ecs-agent/pull/2940) or newer ([instructions for checking your ECS Agent version](https://www.trendmicro.com/cloudoneconformity/knowledge-base/aws/ECS/latest-agent-version.html));
 2. Provision more storage space for your EC2 instance (preferably via ebs-autoscaling to ensure scalability).
 3. If the error is accompanied by `command exit status: 123` and a `permissions denied` error tied to a system command, please ensure that the binary is set to be executable (i.e. `chmod u+x`).

+### EFS / FSx

+**<p data-question>Q: With multiple runs sharing the same EFS / FSx work directory, Nextflow logs show `FilePorter` errors: "make sure to not run more than one nextflow instance using the same work directory"</p>**

+When running Nextflow versions older than 22.10.5, it is recommended to run all pipelines with a unique work directory.
+While Tower adds a subfolder for each workflow ID when using S3 storage work directories (which means that each run has a unique work directory by default), this is not the case with EFS and FSx file system work directories.
+Specify a subfolder in the pipeline work directory for each pipeline run when using EFS and FSx file system storage.

+Note that Nextflow appends a session ID as part of the file staging path after version 22.10.5, which effectively solves the directory collision that would occur prior to this version.
+It is recommended to run your pipelines using the latest version of Nextflow.

 ### Queues